-The music industry is a massive revenue-generating behemoth, with the sales of musical instruments alone making up for 4.5 billion dollars annually.
-As any musician may attest to, producing precise electric and acoustic instruments requires a fair bit of know-how and precision.
-That’s where CNC machining comes in, producing premium guitars, violins and so much more, for both the major mass-market producers and the smaller operations.
+The music industry is a massive revenue-generating behemoth, with the sales of musical instruments alone amounting to 4.5 billion dollars annually.
+That cost is justified because, as any musician will know, producing precise electric and acoustic instruments requires a lot of know-how and precision.

-This article aims to look at the further advantages CNC brings to the table and examine use cases from companies and researchers.
+This article shows what CNC brings to the musical table, examining use cases from companies and researchers.

 High-Quality Instrument Reproduction

 When creating musical instruments, CNC machining has many advantages over other forms of manufacturing.
 It is fast and dimensionally accurate (and therefore suitable for mass production), and it can be used to create a range of shapes, including those of classic, high-quality instruments once made using manual techniques.

 One case of CNC imitating traditional craftsmanship was a 2012 project undertaken by a radiologist and two violin-makers, who set out to recreate a 1704 Stradivarius violin — one of the most expensive instruments on the planet.
 With the use of a CT scanner and CNC machine, they were able to remake the form and precise structure of the iconic instrument.

 By applying a CT scanner to an original Stradivarius, the researchers gathered 1,000 CT images, which were turned into a digital 3D model of the violin.
 Then, using a custom-made CNC machine, they carved the ornate neck and body of the instrument from various different woods.
 The components were then assembled and varnished.

 The researchers were able to create a faithful replica of the centuries-old instrument, copying its internal structure to produce a faithful sound.
 The project suggested that CNC machining could give violinists around the world a cheaper alternative to classic instruments.

 Ease-of-Use For Smaller Shops & Mass Producers Alike